 Paging and Memory mapping

 Android divides RAM into pages and each page is about 4KB in size.
 An app like WhatsApp for example may only need 30 pages or 120KB of RAM.
-An App like PES, PUBG or Chrome may require more than 375,000 pages or 1.5GB of RAM.
+On the other hand, an app like PES, PUBG, or the Chrome browser may require more than 375,000 pages or 1.5GB of RAM.

-Memory mapping refers to how the software or virtual memory locations is mapped on to the physical memory (RAM).
-This is done by what is known as a memory management unit.
-It maps all software locations of memory on to the hardware and then hands over a virtual address book to the OS.
+Memory mapping refers to how the software or virtual memory locations are mapped onto the physical memory (RAM).
+This is done by the Memory Management Unit.
+It maps all software locations of memory onto the hardware and then hands over a virtual address book to the OS.

 See: RAM management